JreyIV/pokemon-CLI-downloader/README.md

 # pokemon-CLI-downloader

- A simple CLI program to download information about your favorite pokemon
+A simple CLI program to download information about your favorite pokemon.